• Share this on:

 The shift towards a circular economy offers opportunities for manufacturers that can:

 • Minimise waste during production.
 Invest in automated systems for cutting patterns and improve the efficiency of material use.
-Non-avoidable cutting waste should be repurposed by choosing strategies higher up on the R-ladder of circularity (see above).
+Non-avoidable cutting waste should be repurposed by choosing strategies high up the R-ladder of circularity (see above);

 • Design styles that are durable and easy to reuse, repair, refurbish, repurpose or recycle.
-Ideally, manufacturers will play a role in remanufacturing, refurbishing and repairing end-of-life apparel.
-For practical tips on how to do this, check the Circular Fashion Design Guide by the Ellen McArthur Foundation.
+Ideally, manufacturers play a role in remanufacturing, refurbishing and repairing end-of-life apparel.
+For practical tips on how to do this, check the Circular Fashion Design Guide by the Ellen McArthur Foundation;

-• Take responsibility for post-consumer textiles by offering buyers the option of returning their product to be reused and recycled into new lint and fibres.
-An option higher up the R-ladder is providing buyers with a service to remanufacture, refurbish or repair used items.
+• Take responsibility of post-consumer textiles by offering buyers the option of returning their product for circular purposes such as recycling into new lint and fibres.
+An option higher up the R-ladder is servicing buyers with the possibility to remanufacture, refurbish or repair used items;

 • Collaborate with European brands on a leasing model.
-Instead of selling products, end-consumers are offered the option of leasing apparel items for a periodic fee.
-This means the manufacturer, brand or retailer continues to own the product, and can collect the items for recycling, remanufacturing, refurbishing, repairing or reuse.
-This model has been pioneered by workwear manufacturers and fashion brands such as MUD Jeans, working with Yousstex in Tunesia.
+Instead of selling products, end consumers are offered the possibility of leasing apparel items for a periodic fee.
+This means ownership of the product remains in the hands of the manufacturer, brand or retailer, who can collect the items for recycling, remanufacturing, refurbishment, repairing or reuse.
+This model has been pioneered by workwear manufacturers and fashion brands such as MUD Jeans;

 • Offer made-to-measure for the mass market.
 Offering buyers stock service in fabrics and trims reduces mismatches and unsold collections and increases speed-to-market.
 This principle is based on manufacturing according to market demand.